Azure-Samples/azure-search-dotnet-utilities/export-data/README.md

 Options:
   --endpoint <endpoint> (REQUIRED)         Endpoint of the search service to export data from.
 Example:
                                            https://example.search.windows.net
-  --admin-key <admin-key> (REQUIRED)       Admin key to the search service to export data from --index-name <index-name> (REQUIRED)     Name of the index to export data from --export-field-name <export-field-name>  Name of the Edm.Boolean field the continuous export process will update to track which
-                                           documents have been exported.
+  --admin-key <admin-key>                  Admin key to the search service to export data from.
+If not specified -
+                                           uses your Entra identity --index-name <index-name> (REQUIRED)     Name of the index to export data from --export-field-name <export-field-name>  Name of the Edm.Boolean field the continuous export process will update to track which documents have been exported.
 Default is 'exported' [default: exported] --page-size <page-size>                  Page size to use when running export queries.
+Default is 1000 [default:
+                                           1000]
-Default is 1000 [default: 1000] --export-path <export-path>              Path to write JSON Lines file to.
-Every line in the file contains a JSON object with the contents of the Search document.
-Format of file is <index name>-documents.json [] --include-field <include-field>          List of fields to include in the export.
-Example: --include-field field1 --include-field field2. [] --exclude-field <exclude-field>          List of fields to exclude in the export.
-Example: --exclude-field field1 --exclude-field field2. [] -?, -h, --help                           Show help and usage information
+  --export-path <export-path>              Path to write JSON Lines file to.
+Every line in the file contains a JSON
+                                           object with the contents of the Search document.
+Format of file is
+                                           <index name>-documents.json []
+  --include-field <include-field>          List of fields to include in the export.
+Example: --include-field field1
+                                           --include-field field2. []
+  --exclude-field <exclude-field>          List of fields to exclude in the export.
+Example: --exclude-field field1
+                                           --exclude-field field2. []
+  -?, -h, --help                           Show help and usage information
 ```